 Setting up your Knowledge Base

 Here’s how to set up your Knowledge Base and create a dedicated space for your customers to find the answers they're looking for:

 If you have multiple properties, check to make sure you're currently viewing the correct one by hovering over the hamburger icon at the top of the Dashboard.

-On the Dashboard ⮕ click the Knowledge Base (book icon) tab in the left menu.
-Then, click the Configure button in the top right corner to start setting up your Knowledge Base
+On the Dashboard, click the Knowledge Base (book icon) tab in the left menu.
+Then, click the Configure button in the upper-right corner to start setting up your Knowledge Base.

-There are a lot of options for customization here and most of them will change how your Knowledge Base looks, so let's start with the most important part: where your Knowledge Base will live on the internet.
+There are a lot of options for customization here and most of them will change how your Knowledge Base looks.
+Let's start with the most important part: where your Knowledge Base will live on the internet.

-On the left side, you'll see options for naming your Knowledge Base and adding domain information.
+On the left, you'll see options for naming your Knowledge Base and customizing the domain.
 Before you can start publishing articles, you need a name and a subdomain.
-Fill out those fields first, then set the status to Published.
+Fill out those fields first.
+Then set the status to Published.
 If you've chosen to use a custom domain, you also have the option to enter it here.